sunfounder/ezblock3/docs/source/remote.rst

     .. image:: img/img_remote3.png

-#. 返回 **Programming Page** , you can see the new block appears.
+#.
+Go back to **Programming Page**, you can see the new block appears.
 Complete your code please.

     .. image:: img/img_remote5.png

 #.
-After you run the code, go back to the **Remote Control Page** , Play it.
+After you run the code, go back to the **Remote Control Page**, play it.

     .. image:: img/img_remote6.png